Skip to main content

 • Quality Assurance

-The Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 gives ICPAR the responsibility of establishing a quality assurance (QA) review system for all mandatory audits.
+The Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 establishes a mandatory quality assurance (QA) review system for all statutory audits in Rwanda and assigns responsibility for its operation to the Institute of Certified Public Accountants of Rwanda (ICPAR).

 • International Education Standards